Introduction

 Buy ground cover pegs for securing the netting in place.
 Ground pegs are ideal for mesh netting or net claw pegs.
 They secure the net and release the netting easily.

 Pick also the polyester monofilament wire.
-It is lighter than metal and will make your installation easy and faster than wire.
+It is lighter than metal and makes installation easier and faster than wire.

 Installation Methods